ArminJo/Ultimate-Battery-Tester/README.md

 ```
 for 2 seconds.
 **From now on, the start/stop button is enabled.**<br/>
-Then the messages "dbl press = stop",  and "Press button to append to EEPROM" are displayed for 2 seconds each.
+Then the messages "dbl press = stop",  and "Press button to append to EEPROM" are displayed for 2 seconds each, but only once after boot.

 <pre>
 dbl press = stop